 $combinedArray = [...$array1, ...$array2];

-Here, the spread operator is used to unpack both $array1 and $array2 into a new array called $combinedArray.
-The resulting array contains all the elements of both arrays in the order in which they were unpacked.
+In this example, the spread operator is employed to unpack both $array1 and $array2 into a new array named $combinedArray.
+The resulting array contains all the elements of both arrays, maintaining the order in which they were unpacked.

 Why the PHP Spread Operator Fails with Objects